ryeash/assist/README.md

 This should be a rarity and over use may be indicative of underlying architectural problems.

-Note: Lazy providers, e.g. `Lazy<Provider<Dog>>`, are not supported.

 ### @Scan

-Simple class path scanning is supported via the @Scan annotation.
+Simple class path scanning is supported via the [@Scan](src/main/java/vest/assist/annotations/Scan.java).
 It will only be evaluated on application configuration classes passed into one of the addConfig methods.
 ```java
 @Scan("com.my.base.package")
 public class AppConfig {